tim-one/tim-one.github.io/psf/silly.md

 If you must, [Chris McDonough's](https://chrismcdonough.substack.com/p/the-shameful-defenestration-of-tim) blog does about as good as can be done at guessing what they might be getting at.

-I'll just look at one here, because - to my eyes - it comes close to libel under US civil law, or defamation under some EU countries' criminal law.
+I'll just look at one here, because - to my eyes - it may be libel under US civil law, or defamation under some EU countries' criminal law.
 But I have no intent of dragging lawyers into this.

 Thr alleged offense: